joshbegley/nyt-latest/README.md

 `The company is best suited among media giants to cope with the Hollywood shutdown.
 But a lengthy strike by writers and actors will eventually cause damage.`\
 https://nytimes.com/2023/07/20/business/dealbook/netflix-earnings-hollywood-strike.html?searchResultPosition=2

-**Belarus Says Wagner Fighters are Training Troops on the Polish Border**\
+**Belarus Says Wagner Fighters Are Training Troops on the Polish Border**\
-`The Belarusian defense ministry said the country’s special operations units had been jointly training with Wagner for a week at a military range near the city of Brest.`\
+`The Belarusian defense ministry said the country’s special operations units were jointly training with Wagner at a military range near the city of Brest.`\
 https://nytimes.com/2023/07/20/world/europe/belarus-wagner-fighters-poland-border.html?searchResultPosition=3

 **‘While We Watched’ Review: A Lament and a Battle Cry**\